Mauly History, Family Crest & Coats of Arms

 Another 47 words (3 lines of text) are included under the topic Early Mauly Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mauly family to Ireland
+Migration of the Mauly family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Mauly or a variant listed above: Catherine Morley, who came to Salem in 1630; Henry Morley, who arrived in Virginia in 1635; Robert Morley, who arrived in Virginia in 1653; Charles Morley, who arrived in Virginia in 1658.